beckundkoppe/.github/profile/README.md

   Players can access in-game systems (e.g. criminal records, hostage profiles) to gather intelligence and shape their negotiation strategy.

 - **Media Influence & Stress Mechanics**
-  Dialogue with reporters impacts the public narrative and the negotiator’s internal stress, influencing available choices.
+  Your decicions impacts the public narrative and the negotiator’s internal stress, influencing available choices.

 ---